Executive Research Initiative

 a.
 If you are a Facilitator, process it with your member during the 1-1s using the instructions in that module.

 b.
-If you’re a member in a VP group without 1-1s, have your CEO be your contact for progress checkpoints.
+If you’re a member in a VP group without 1-1s, have your CEO or a trusted manager be your contact for progress checkpoints.

 c.
-If you are paired-up with another member, use your partner.
+Or, if you are paired-up with another member, use them.

 Â